math2001/FileManager/docs/commands.md

 In the `cmd` key, you have one variable: `$cwd`.
 It'll be replaced by the *current working dir* (the folder from which the command will be run).

+The `platform` is used to limit allow the terminal to work only one specific platform(s).
+If it is omitted, it'll work on every platform.
+The valid values are `windows`, `linux` and `osx`.

+!!! tip
+    You can limit a terminal to work on multiple platform by seperating them with a space, like so:
+    `windows osx`

 So, for example, on Windows, here's what you could do:

 ```json